 Leadership lab provides hands-on experience for the lessons learned in the classroom.
-Emphasis on developing the skills which will enable the student to develop self-confidence in his or her abilities to lead and train others.
+Emphasis on developing the skills which will enable the student to develop self-confidence in their abilities to lead and train others.

 2202 Basic Military Science II (fall)